 We’ve gone over the three types of materials used in making these waffle makers.
 Now, it’s time to choose the one you like best.
 For a tight budget, we recommend nonstick Teflon.
 If money isn’t a problem, cast-iron can be perfect.

 The best waffle makers let you choose how “done” you want your pancakes.
 Some people like their lightly golden, not very crunchy on the outside.
 Others like their deeply golden, with more of a crunch than a soft tear.
 Especially if you are cooking for your loved ones, this is a feature that comes in very handy.

 Of course, you can just get a normal iron and manually take over the browning.
 In other words, you can pour the batter into any waffle griddle and set a timer for however long the browning process takes.
 If you like them lightly browned, five minutes could do the trick.
 If you like them darker, then eight minutes is probably ideal.

 Easy to Clean

-If you hate doing the dishes (like I do), getting a model with removable plates is a great idea.
+If you hate doing the dishes (like I do), getting a model with removable plates and a drip tray is a great idea.
 Brownie points if the plates are dishwasher safe.

 For models with built-in plates, make sure they have a nonstick coating to make your life easier.
 If so, you won’t need to scrub away until any burnt pieces come off.
 Wiping it down with some gentle soap and a damp cloth will do the trick in less than two minutes.